streptomyces/ripper/README.md

 ~~~

 You could pull a different image if you have a tagname.
 See
-eaxmple below where *testing* is the tagname.
+example below where *testing* is the tagname.

 ~~~ {.sh}
 docker pull streptomyces/ripdock:testing